lemoncheesecake/lemoncheesecake/doc/index.rst

 Changelog
 ---------

-The |location_link| will tell you about features, improvements, fixes and possible backward-incompatibilities of each version.
+The |location_link| will tell you about features, improvements and fixes of each version.

 .. |location_link| raw:: html